vincent-herlemont/short/readme.md

 ```

 Each environment inside on the same setup (_public environment directory/private environment directory_), are **synchronised** to each other.
+So value can be changed but, **variables,variables order,spaces, comments** will be the sames.

 - For **create** a new environment file see [`new`](#new-env) command.
 - For **list** all environment files see [`ls`](#ls-list-all-setups-and-environments) command.